SavinaRoja/DMXEnttecPro/README.md

 ## Additional Features

-There are three main additional features that this package offers: auto-submission of changes, configurable size of DMX universe, and dynamic submission.
+There are three main additional features that this package offers: auto-submission of changes and configurable size of DMX universe.

 ### Auto-submission